Connect with us

 Imbalance Toward Government-Funded Care Leads to Tricky Economics

 In communities with an imbalance toward government-funded health care, the economics become very tricky.
-Many rural hospital benefit from Disproportionate Share Hospital Payments (DSH), which provide supplements for communities with higher-than-normal Medicaid populations.
+Many rural hospital systems benefit from Disproportionate Share Hospital Payments (DSH), which provide supplements for communities with higher-than-normal Medicaid populations.
 But studies still show that even with DSH, there is underpayment for Medicaid patients on average.
 Cuts to DSH allotments are scheduled nationally, though the start date of these cuts has been rolled back to 2024.

 One interesting case study after the passage of the Affordable Care Act was an examination of the experience of Ascension Health Hospitals, the nation’s largest not-for-profit hospital system.
-In Medicaid expansion states, Ascension hospitals saw a decline in care of $35 million.
+In Medicaid expansion states, Ascension hospitals saw a decline in charity care of $35 million.
 On the flip side, it saw an increase in Medicaid underpayment of $23 million.
 Ascension experienced a net-savings of $12 million.
 However, the service of new Medicaid patients was not profitable.
 The system remained in the red when it came to serving low-income patients.

 The takeaway is that increasing the number of Medicaid patients, by itself, does not pull a facility into the green.
 The net savings from reducing charity care must be offset by enough private payers and that is difficult in communities that primarily serve lower income patients.